PROGRAMS and SERVICES

 Each fellow selects a career mentor from among the ID faculty, someone who is not involved with the fellow's research area.
 The fellow and mentor meet quarterly and discuss the fellow's career trajectory, including grant-writing possibilities and future job options.

 There are up to four positions available per year.
-Candidates should apply through ERAS and are selected through the National Residency Matching Program.
-The length of the fellowship program is 3 years; however, many fellows continue their research activities for 1 or more additional years.
-Fellows in the ABIM Research Pathway require 4 years of fellowship and this can usually be accommodated in our program.
+Candidates are required to apply through ERAS and are selected through the National Residency Matching Program.
+The length of the fellowship program is three years; however, many fellows continue their research activities for one or more additional years.
+Fellows in the ABIM Research Pathway require four years of fellowship, and this can usually be accommodated in our program.

-Qualified candidates must have completed 3 years of residency training in internal medicine in the United States or Canada prior to entering the fellowship program.
-Residents will be accepted after only 2 years of internal medicine residency if they are accepted in the ABIM Research Pathway.
+Qualified candidates must have completed three years of residency training in internal medicine in the United States or Canada prior to entering the fellowship program.
+Residents will be accepted after only two years of internal medicine residency only if they are accepted in the ABIM Research Pathway.

-- We accept applications up to 3 weeks before the deadline for the National Residency Matching Program.
+- Applications are accepted up to three weeks before the deadline for the National Residency Matching Program.

-- Applicants must have passed USMLE Step 3 in order to begin fellowship training here.
+- Applicants must have passed USMLE Step 3 in order to begin their fellowship training.

 Upon receipt of the required materials, we will notify you as to whether an interview will be scheduled.
 If financial or other constraints prohibit you from attending an interview, you should notify Dr. Palmore as soon as possible.
-You may also contact Dr. Palmore's office to verify receipt of your application, via phone, e-mail, or fax.
+You may also contact the NIAID ID Training Program office with questions.

 Ericka Thomas, Training Program Coordinator

 Nearly all ID fellows with significant school debt have been able to receive substantial loan repayment under the NIH loan repayment program.
 Fellows may apply for one of several categories of loan repayment through this program, the amount most recently ranging from $17,000 to $35,000 per year.